 Similarly, working from home might be particularly difficult for some ADHD sufferers as it requires time management and the ability to balance (and separate) home and work life.
 Employers should ensure their employees are comfortable with arrangements and can manage their specific tasks, and adults with ADHD should request additional support when routines change within the organisation.

 As previously mentioned, signs and symptoms of ADHD can vary, but these tips can be useful no matter how severe your symptoms.
-Take them on board and you’ll not only help to improve work performance, but also your overall mindset towards working with ADHD.
+So, whether you work in an office or work from home with ADHD, take them on board and you’ll not only help to improve work performance, but also your overall mindset towards working with ADHD.

 As symptoms of ADHD in adults typically affect concentration, making a habit of writing everything down is vital if you’re to grow and succeed at work.
 Whether it’s meeting notes, task instructions, to-do lists or quick thoughts, make a note by hand or on a computer and make sure you review these notes at the end of each day.
 This way, you can always make sure nothing gets left forgotten about and you’ll feel more organised.